thevibingteen/BookNook---Second-Hand-Bookstore/README.md

-# BookNook - Second Hand Bookstore
+# BookVerse - Second Hand Bookstore

 A student project for a second-hand bookstore website built with HTML, CSS, and JavaScript.

 ## 📚 About the Project

-BookNook is a frontend web application for a second-hand bookstore, developed as a student project.
+BoookVerse is a frontend web application for a second-hand bookstore, developed as a student project.
 This is the first phase of development focusing on the user interface and basic functionality.

 ### 🎯 Project Features (Phase 1)